canmet-energy/btap/measures_development/btap_equest_converter/README.md

+# BTAP eQuest to OpenStudio Geometry converter.

 This measure is a stand-alone implementation using BTAP's equest module.
 Until BTAP is gemified, this is to be conisdered a hard fork of that work.

 This may or may not work as this is dependant on the complexity of your model.
+This was created using eQuest 3.62 as the basis.
+So future versions may not work with this script.
+YMMV greatly.

 Also it has been noted that if your model has non-english charecters in any naming,  the conversion will fail.

-Step to convert using OS model editor. (windows)
+##Step to convert using OS model editor. (windows)

 1. Place your eQuest inp file into a folder close to the top of your drive.
 Ensure your file and folder name have no spaces or special charecters in it.
 For example a folder like
  ```